Many questions regarding our league are here in our Frequently Asked Questions section.

 South Loudoun Basketball offers a winter house league, travel and select, and high school program.

 House League Player Evaluations are held in late-September.
 Practices begin on/about November 15.
-Games begin in early-January.
+Games begin in early-December.
 The season runs through mid-March.

 High School Evaluations are held in mid-November after the High School teams are formed.
 Practices begin after Thankgiving and games begin in mid-December.
 The season runs through mid-February.